 This can be useful in a variety of situations; it’s a wonderful way to prevent unwanted behaviors, such as barking at a passing bicycle or grabbing a piece of trash off the sidewalk.
 If your pup is too busy looking towards you, they can’t be barking at things or chewing on inappropriate items.

 Name recognition is the foundation for every other training cue — if your dog isn’t paying attention to you in the first place, you can’t expect them to respond to the next thing you ask for.
-It’s easy to teach with clicker training and your dog will quickly learn to love hearing their name!
+It’s easy to teach with clicker training (also called marker training) and your dog will quickly learn to love hearing their name!

 Is It Okay to Change Your Dog's Name?